thekkenny156/atc-for-geofs/README.md

 # atc-for-geofs
-its sorta just take of and landing clearence nnut yk
+its sorta just take of and landing clearence but yk